 2 In accordance with the Global Reporting Initiative (GRI) disclosure 305-2, Deloitte publishes purchased electricity emissions using both a location- and market-based methodology.
 The location-based method involves using an average national, regional or subnational emission factor that relates to the local grid from which electricity is drawn, whereas the market-based method involves deriving emissions factors from contractual instruments, allowing for a zero emission factor to be applied to portions of electricity consumption that is matched to a renewable energy source, resulting in lower emissions compared to the location-based method.
-Deloitte's near-term science-based targets use a market-based methodology for purchased electricity, hence this figure is shown in the primary emissions inventory whereas the location-based figure is shown in a separate schedule for comparative purposes.
-Within NSE, renewable energy is sourced by most offices.
-Where renewable energy is not provided at source, renewable energy certificates (RECs) are purchased to the value of consumption.
-This enables us to report market-based emissions as zero.
-3 in e YG&S methodology is based largely on procurement spend data for 6 geographies, accounting for 74% of YG&S emissions.
-6% of YG&S emissions are based on actual supplier data (Scopes 1 & 2) submitted to CUP.
-The remainder of PG&S emissions are extrapolated.
-We apply a number of assumptions to the spend data, including how we allocate spend into procurement categories, how we treat our suppliers' reported Scope 3 emissions, the CDP sector emission factors we apply to each spend category, and the extrapolation factors.
+Deloitte's near-term science-based targets use a market-based methodology for purchased electricity, hence this figure is the one used in the emissions inventory, whereas the location-based figure is shown below for comparative purposes.